judgment on behalf of Beirut barracks bombing victims

 Daily Business Review, “Most Effective Lawyers - Medical Malpractice” (2018)

 Our primary objectives are to ensure injured victims receive just restitution through the court system and to hold responsible parties accountable.
 Some of our cases have set legal precedent, while others have influenced government investigations, new legislation, or regulatory change – all to mitigate future wrongdoing and injury.

-We pursue complex torts often involving national interests and crises related to industry or government negligence.
+We pursue complex torts often involving national crises and issues related to industry negligence.
 Many of our cases are closely watched by the media and regulators alike.

-We have the unique honor and distinction of being court appointed Lead Trial Counsel or Lead/Co-lead Counsel in several of the largest complex class and mass actions in recent U.S. history, including:
+We have the unique honor and distinction of being court appointed Lead Trial Counsel or Lead/Co-lead Counsel in several of the largest complex class and environmental toxic tort mass actions in recent U.S. history, including:

 - Flint, Michigan Water Crisis Litigation: On July 26, 2017, Cohen Milstein was court-appointed as Co-Lead Counsel in this high-profile class action involving the blatant failure of Michigan state and city officials, including the Governor of Michigan, to provide 100,000 citizens and business with safe drinking water, instead providing them with poisonous, lead-tainted water, as reported in The Detroit News, Detroit Free Press, Law360 and other national publications.